codeurjc-students/2025-GestionTuristica/README.md

 <img width="745" height="411" alt="img_4" src="https://github.com/user-attachments/assets/2b854540-dfba-42bc-a9b8-ac1d6dbd4a2a" />

-- **Reservation detail page**: page where users or the admins will be able to check the detail of a reservation, cancel it or modify it
+- **Reservation detail page**: page where users or the admins will be able to check the details of a reservation, cancel it or modify it

 <img width="735" height="414" alt="img_5" src="https://github.com/user-attachments/assets/fa9e2bf0-57b6-4296-9816-e55f8bbd1ba6" />